NHS WiFi in GP practices

 NHS WiFi is being rolled out to GP practices in England.

 Local Clinical Commissioning Groups (CCGs) are responsible for choosing a supplier that can provide an NHS WiFi compliant system which suits their needs, and working with them to implement it across their local GP practices.
 The chosen system must be based on a set of policies and guidance defined by NHS Digital.
-It must be in place by the end of 2017.
+It must be in place by the end of 2017, as stated in the GP IT operating model.

 What NHS Digital will do to support the implementation of NHS WiFi in GP practices